 - it is turned on at the mains.

 - the manual shut-off valves are open.

-- a programme has been selected.
+- a program has been selected.

-- the drum door is locked
+- · the door is locked

 - if it is a coin-operated machine, that the correct amount of coins or tokens have been inserted.

+- Check for fault indication on display (see section "Service information").

 - the glass cartridge fuse is not blown.